The Common Riding

 THURSDAY

-Following Chases on the Monday, Tuesday and Wednesday mornings of Common-Riding week the second major Chase takes place on the Thursday morning when the Cornet carries the unbussed Flag for the first time.
+Following Chases on the Monday, Tuesday and Wednesday mornings of Common Riding week the second major Chase takes place on the Thursday morning when the Cornet carries the unbussed Flag for the first time.
 After breakfast the Principals visit the local schools where, after a rapturous welcome, the Cornet requests the Head Teacher to proclaim a holiday for the rest of the day and the next.
-This is of course granted and the children and assembled parents join with the riders in singing the festival songs.
+This is of course granted and the children and assembled parents join with the riders in singing the town’s songs.

-One of the most impressive and colourful of all the festival ceremonies, the Colour Bussing, takes place on the Thursday evening in the Town Hall.
-The Provost and Magistrates are played into a packed Hall by the Drum and Fife Band.
+One of the most impressive and colourful of all the Borders towns’ ceremonies, the Colour Bussing, takes place on the Thursday evening in the Town Hall.
+The Honorary Provost and Magistrates are played into a packed Hall by the Drum and Fife Band.
 Then come the Lasses with the Maids of Honour.
 The Cornet’s Lass carries the Flag to the front of the Hall.
 She mounts the platform with her attendants and “busses” the Flag by tying ribbons of blue and gold to the head of the staff.
 This is symbolic of the days when women, as a sign of affection, bedecked their loved ones before going off to battle.
-The Lass then hands the Flag to the Provost.
+The Lass then hands the Flag to the Honorary Provost.

 Immediately following the Colour Bussing the Halberdier appears on the balcony of the Town Hall and reads to the crowds below the Proclamation calling on the burgesses to “ride the meiths and marches of the commonty”.